AdobeDocs/experience-manager-cloud-service.en/help/headless/aem-rest-openapi-content-fragment-delivery.md

 In Adobe Experience Manager (AEM) as a Cloud Service, the AEM REST OpenAPI for Content Fragment Delivery:

 * is a HTTP REST API on [AEM Edge Delivery Services](/help/edge/overview.md), designed to deliver structured content from Content Fragments in JSON format
-* uses the infrastructure of Edge Delivery Services, including CDN integration that allows active invalidation
+* offers a modern CDN integration that allows active content invalidation
 * focuses on content delivery (performance, scalability, CDN integration, optimized JSON control and output)
 * includes the ability to hydrate JSON for referenced fragments and assets